 One of the easiest and cheapest ways to prevent corrosion is to use barrier coatings like paint, plastic, or powder.
-Powders, including epoxy, nylon, and urethane, are heated to the metal surface to create a thin film.
+Powders, including epoxy, nylon, and urethane, adhere to the metal surface to create a thin film.
 Plastic and waxes are often sprayed onto metal surfaces.
 Paint acts as a coating to protect the metal surface from the electrochemical charge that comes from corrosive compounds.
-Today’s paint systems are actually a combination of different paint layers that serve different functions.
-The primer coat acts as an inhibitor, the intermediate coat adds to the paint’s overall thickness, and the finish coat provides resistance to the environmental factors.
+Today’s paint systems are a combination of different paint layers that serve different functions.
+The primer coat acts as an inhibitor, the intermediate coat adds to the paint’s overall thickness, and the finish coat provides resistance to environmental factors.

 Alloyed steel is one of the most effective corrosion prevention methods around, combining the properties of various metals to provide added strength and resistance to the resulting product.
 Corrosion-resistant nickel, for example, combined with oxidation-resistant chromium results in an alloy that can be used in oxidized and reduced chemical environments.
 Different alloys provide resistance to different conditions, giving companies greater flexibility.

 Despite its effectiveness, alloyed steel is very expensive.

 Cathodic protection protects by electrochemical means.
 To prevent corrosion, the active sites on the metal surface are converted to passive sites by providing electrons from another source, typically with galvanic anodes attached on or near the surface.
 Metals used for anodes include aluminum, magnesium, or zinc.

 While cathodic protection is highly effective, anodes get used up and need to be checked and/or replaced often which can drive up costs of maintenance.
 They also increase the weight of the attached structure and aren’t always effective in high-resistivity environments.

 5. EONCOAT – A NEW WAY TO PROTECT ASSETS FROM CORROSION